telerik/kendo-ui-core/docs/controls/hybrid/application.md

        </script>
     </body>

-## Mobile Views
+### Initialize the Mobile View

-The mobile **Application** consists of a single HTML page with one or more mobile Views, linked with navigational widgets (Buttons, TabStrip, etc.).
+The mobile Application consists of a single HTML page with one or more mobile Views, linked with navigational widgets such as Buttons and TabStrip among others.
+Each immediate child of the application element&mdash;`<body>`, by default&mdash;with `data-role="view"` is considered a mobile view.

-Each **immediate** child of the application element (`<body>` by default) with `data-role="view"` is considered a mobile view.
+When a mobile View is initialized, that is, the first time the user visits it, it initializes all Kendo UI web and hybrid mobile widgets, as well as the Kendo UI widgets for data visualization it contains.

-When a mobile View is initialized (the first time the user visits it), it initializes all Mobile, Web, and DataViz Kendo widgets it contains.
+For more details on the declarative widget initialization, refer to the [article about setting data attributes]({% slug dataattributes_configuration_installation %}).

-Please refer to the [Data Attribute Initialization section](/intro/installation/markup#widget-configuration-options-and-event-handlers-as-data-attributes) for more details regarding declarative widget initialization.
+The example below demonstrates a mobile view with a mobile Button widget.

-### Mobile View with Mobile Button widget
+###### Example

     <body>
        <div data-role="view">